CemtiCofes/CemtiCofes/README.md

-🟡 Pronouns: They/them, He/him
+🟡 Pronouns: He/him

-🗣️ A basic Rolling Sky Editor.
-This place is specialized to archive some of my edited level files.

-🗿 Why are you even reading this?
+🗣️ When there's so many things that I keep in my mind,

+☠️ I hang around people I don't even like.

+😳 If they can be happy and walk with a smile.

+😭 Oh why, can't I?

 👉 https://youtube.com/c/CentiCodes